datanapps/AndroidUtility/README.md

 Benifits:
+1. its provide support in JAVA as well as KOTLIN
-1. This log will work only in debug application.
+2. This log will work only in debug application.
-2. It will give you more information then simple log.
+3. It will give you more information then simple log.

 =============================================================================